Jugetsudo Tea House

 Chuo-ku Tokyo, Japan 104-0061

-The store space, inspired by nodategasa, umbrellas used in outdoor tea ceremonies, symbolizes the spirit of chazen.
-Outdoor nodategasa ceremonies, said to have been initiated by Sen no Rikyû, emphasize hospitality rather than rigorous ceremony, and resonate perfectly with Jugetsudo's flexible spirit, which continues to keep chazen alive today.
+The shop's design, inspired by nodategasa, the umbrellas used in outdoor tea ceremonies, symbolizes the spirit of chazen.
+Nodate outdoor ceremonies, said to have been initiated by Sen no Rikyū, emphasize hospitality over the rigidity of ceremony and resonate perfectly with the flexible spirit of Jugetsudo, which continues to keep chazen alive today.

-Our other two boutiques - Paris & Ginza Kabuki-za - were also designed using bamboo as a material.
-However, for our Tsukiji space, we wanted to create an airy space evoking openness to the outdoors and the freshness of a nodate ceremony.
-In the bustling atmosphere of the Tsukiji quarter, bamboo waved from the walls and ceiling, spreading out like an umbrella to warmly envelop visitors.
-The store, without partitions, is an extension of the street, attracting the curious as if a real tea ceremony under an umbrella were taking place right before their eyes, offering a relaxing experience.
+Our two other boutiques – Paris and Ginza Kabuki-za – were also designed using bamboo as a material.
+However, at Tsukiji, we wanted to create an airy space open to the outside, evoking the coolness of a Nodate ceremony.
+In the lively atmosphere of the Tsukiji district, the bamboo undulates on the walls and ceiling, spreading out like a parasol that warmly envelops visitors.
+The shop, without partitions, extends from the street and attracts curious onlookers as if a real tea ceremony under an umbrella were taking place there, before their eyes, offering a relaxing experience.

 Tsukiji Shop